Norman Briski: Life and work

 Briski began appearing on Argentine television in 1989, and the following year, portrayed local rock musician Charly García's father in a biopic, Charly, días de sangre.
 He was then cast by Academy Award-winning director Luis Puenzo in his 1992 adaptation of Albert Camus' The Plague, by Alejandro Agresti in his 1997 tragedy, La cruz (The Cross), and as the concerned grandfather of a struggling young artist in Fernando Díaz's Plaza de almas (1997).
 Briski, who often portrays tragic roles, accepted a part in a 1997 romantic sitcom, Naranja y media (My Better Halves).

 Active in left-wing causes, he ran unsuccessfully for Congress in 1991 on the Popular Unity Front ticket.
 More recent dramatic roles include that of the doomed Dr. Feldman in the 2004 cable mystery series, Epitafios, and as Macías Moll, an elderly clock repairman longing for lost youth in Marcos Rodríguez's Los chicos desaparecen (2008).
 The noted actor continues to work extensively in television, cinema and the theatre, and established the Caliban Theatre in 1987.
 Set in a belle époque building in the bohemian Montserrat section of Buenos Aires, the institution hosts one of the country's most active repertoires of William Shakespeare's works - which he considers "so challenging that we could never be past them."

+In October 2024, during the Martín Fierro Film Awards, Briski delivered a poignant speech expressing solidarity with the Palestinians.
+Upon receiving his award, he declared in his speech, "Gaza, Gaza, Gaza.
+Gaza will never be defeated.
+It doesn’t matter if you applaud me a lot or a little, but I feel here in my blood, in my ancestors, my solidarity with a people who are being murdered.”
+In a subsequent interview, Briski elaborated on his stance, emphasizing that those who fight for freedom today “must be Palestinians” and drawing connections between anti-imperialist struggles in Latin America and the Palestinian resistance.
+He stated, “A true Jew will defend the Palestinian people in their pursuit of peace and harmony—a coexistence between two peoples who have historically lived together and enriched each other’s cultures.”